altercampagne/eventoj/README.md

 You can find more information regarding the database schema here: https://altercampagne.github.io/eventoj/ This site is autmatically generated with SchemaSpy when needed.

+### Paheko

+All transactions are sync'ed with our accounting software (Paheko) which is available at the following address: http://127.0.0.1:8081